Milad-Akarie/injectable/README.md

 ### Auto Tagging

-Use the lower cased @named annotation to automatically assign the implementation class name to the instance name.
-Then use `@Named.from(Type)` annotation to extract the name from the type
+Use the lower cased `@named` annotation to automatically assign the implementation class name to the instance name.
+Then use `@Named.from(Type)` annotation to extract the name from the type.

 ```dart
 @named